Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module1_baseline/README.md

 Code, files and instructions for **module 1**

 ## Organizing the C code
-To enable hardware acceleration, we need to split the code between the host and the kernel.
-The host code runs on the server using APIs we'll discuss below to manage the data and command operations for the kernel.
+To enable hardware acceleration, the code is split between the host and the kernel.
+The host program, written in C/C++ uses API abstractions like OpenCL, runs on a host processor, an x86 server or an Arm processor for embedded platforms.
+The hardware accelerated kernels run onto the programmable logic of a Xilinx device.

+The API calls, processed by Xilinx runtime (XRT), manage process transactions between the host program and the hardware accelerators.
+Communication between the host and the kernel, including control and data transfers, occurs across the PCIe® bus or an AXI bus for embedded platforms.

+In a typical application, the host first transfers data to be operated on by the kernel from host memory into global memory.
+The kernel subsequently operates on the data, storing results back to the global memory.
+Upon kernel completion, the host transfers the results back into the host memory.
+Data transfers between the host and global memory introduce latency, which can be costly to the overall application.
+To achieve acceleration in a real system, the benefits achieved by the hardware acceleration kernels must outweigh the added latency of the data transfers.

 Take now a look at the host code and notice the several APIs that are used.
 Notice how the data is tranferred back and forth to the kernel an back.